Skill-Utbildning/DockerDataEnvironment/README.md

 ![Select](img.png)

-This needs your git repo and the branch used to to build and creates a new image with your IDE-backend connected.
+This needs your git repo and the branch used to build and creates a new image with your IDE-backend connected.
 When this is up and running you can connect and it opens in a new IDE-window running in your container.
 This might need a venv to be initiated from your requirements, but your image is built with exactly those and should contain just what you need to initalize a new venv.